department-of-veterans-affairs/va.gov-team/products/public-websites/search-ui-consistency/product-outline.md

 ---

 ## Overview
-Currently, search tools such as the main Search page, Find a Form, Resources & Support and Facility Locator all have a different UI styling / components.
+Currently, search tools such as the main Search page, Find a Form, Resources & Support and Facility Locator all have different UI styling.
 Our intent is to create UI consistency using the current style guide for all of the listed search tools.

 ## Problem Statement
 Having an inconsistent UI style for each of the search tools creates confusion for veterans.